yiqiao-yin/Statistical-Machine-Learning/README.md

 Programming Languages (academic level):
 - You should be fluent in both Python and R.
 - You should attempt to replicate same results in C++.
+- Additional practices would be to use Java.
+- You should be fluent navigating windows command and shell-base language so you can remotely control a laptop.
+This is for the purpose of parallel computing and cloud computing.
 - A list of ML functions for practice taken from Handson's ML textbook.
 For full list of Python code, please click [here](https://github.com/yiqiao-yin/handson-ml).

 Programming Languages (industrial level):